 By pursuing a claim or lawsuit against the driver, our drunk driving accident attorneys may be able to assist you in recovering damages for the following accident-related losses:

 - Past and future medical expenses, including emergency care, surgery, rehabilitation, medications, and medical equipment

 - Lost wages from time missed at work due to your injuries

 - Loss of future earning capacity if your injuries prevent you from returning to work

 - Loss of enjoyment of life

-Accident victims whose cases go to court may also be awarded punitive damages for particularly wrongful acts.
+Auto accident victims whose cases go to court may also be awarded punitive damages for particularly wrongful acts.
 Punitive damages are meant to punish the defendant and deter similar wrongful acts.
-To be awarded punitive damages under North Carolina law, the victim must prove with clear and compelling evidence that the defendant is liable for compensatory damages and their conduct involved fraud, malice, or willful or wanton conduct.
+To be awarded punitive damages under North Carolina law, the victim must prove with clear and compelling evidence that the defendant is liable for compensatory damages and that their conduct involved fraud, malice, or willful or wanton conduct.
 While the law caps punitive damages in most civil cases, cases involving drunk driving are excluded from this cap.

 Contact a Drunk Driving Accident Lawyer in Durham Today

-If you were injured in an accident caused by a drunk driver, the experienced attorneys at Kreger Brodish LLP can fight to hold the drunk driver accountable for their negligent actions.
+If you were injured in an accident caused by a drunk driver, the experienced attorneys at Kreger Brodish LLP could fight to hold the drunk driver accountable for their negligent actions.
 We can handle the complex, confusing legal process on your behalf so that you can focus on your health and well-being.
 Contact us today for a free consultation with one of our Durham drunk driving accident lawyers.